julien-arino/julien-arino.github.io/_posts/2018-12-09-US-measles-cases.markdown

 ---
 layout: post
-title:  "US measles cases data (epidemiology)"
+title:  "US measles cases data (epi data)"
 description: "Historical data for the number of cases of measles in the USA from 1944 to the current day, collated from the US CDC data."
 date:   2018-12-09 00:39:22 -0600
 categories: datasets